 Mitigating Password Attacks with Salt

-To mitigate the damage that a rainbow table or a dictionary attack could do, we salt the passwords.
-According to OWASP Guideliness, a salt is a fixed-length cryptographically-strong random value that is added to the input of hash functions to create unique hashes for every input, regardless of the input not being unique.
-A salt makes a hash function look non-deterministic, which is good as we don't want to reveal password duplications through our hashing.
+To mitigate the damage that a hash table or a dictionary attack could do, we salt the passwords.
+According to OWASP Guidelines, a salt is a value generated by a cryptographically secure function that is added to the input of hash functions to create unique hashes for every input, regardless of the input not being unique.
+A salt makes a hash function look non-deterministic, which is good as we don't want to reveal duplicate passwords through our hashing.

 Let’s say that we have password